 The more videos your booth (or website) has, the more passersby it will likely draw in.
 It’s a faster way to give your company pitch from 500 yards across the hall, where your reps can’t reach.

-Also, if you don’t have enough representatives to service every visitor to your booth at once, a video will keep their attention and inform them about your business while they wait for a response.
+Also, if you don’t have enough representatives to service every visitor to your trade show booth at once, a video will keep their attention and inform them about your business while they wait for a response.

 Likewise, if you share videos around your website and on social media, that garners the same attention and even preemptively answers questions visitors may have.